sj-piano/eth-contract-hello-world/README.md

 * When you run a local hardhat node, it will have some built-in private keys and addresses that hold some test Ethereum.
 In `.env.example`, the `LOCAL_HARDHAT_PRIVATE_KEY` and `LOCAL_HARDHAT_ADDRESS` values hold the first of these keypairs.

-You'll need some SepoliaETH for using the Sepolia Testnet.
-In your Metamask wallet, create a dedicated "Test" account.
-Switch to "Sepolia test network".
-Copy the address.
-Go to a Sepolia testnet faucet (e.g. this [PoW faucet](https://sepolia-faucet.pk910.de)) and get some SepoliaETH.
-Set the destination address to be your Metamask test address.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>